gofynd/fdk-client-kotlin/documentation/platform/CONFIGURATION.md

+Retrieve a list of available applications.
 Applications are sales channel websites which can be configured, personalized and customised.
 Use this API to fetch a list of applications created within a company.

 *Returned Response:*